 THE BARN THEATRE

-By January of 1974 the mortgage was burned, making it possible to begin improving and expanding the theatre facilities-an ongoing process.
-The early 80's saw added dressing rooms, costume and furniture storage, and a set construction building.
-The summer of 1986 saw the whole theatre refurbished, including new theatre seats.
-Subsequent years brought more storage and office space, a much needed rehearsal hall, and the outside entry widened with donated pavers.
-In the summer of 2014 our inside lobby and restrooms were completely remodeled and made handicap accessible.
-The replacement and maintenance of roofing, addition, we have spent considerable money, time and effort in upgrading our lighting and sound facilities to professional quality equipment to enhance the audience experience.
+By January of 1974, the mortgage was burned, making it possible to begin improving and expanding the theatre facilities-an ongoing process.
+The early '80s saw added dressing rooms, costume and furniture storage, and a set construction building.
+The summer of 1986 saw the whole theatre refurbished, including new seats.
+Subsequent years brought more warehouse and office space, a much-needed rehearsal hall, and the outside entry widened with donated pavers.
+In the summer of 2014, our inside lobby and restrooms were remodeled and made handicap accessible.
+The replacement and maintenance of roofing; In addition, we have spent considerable money, time, and effort upgrading our lighting and sound facilities to professional quality equipment to enhance the audience experience.

 As we were from the beginning 52 years ago, we are still an all-volunteer performing arts theatre.
 We have thrived with the original business model and mission statement of volunteerism and community involvement.
 Each season we present six full musicals or plays and several special events.

 We are proud to have carried on the traditions and visions of our founders.

 We hope they are proud.